sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 was released along with a set of standart pretrained models like _ResNet_, _VGG_, _Inception v3_ (new winner of ILSVRC) and others.
 This library along with models are supported by Google, which makes it even better.
-There was a need for a library like this because Tensorflow itself is very low-level and any implementation can become highly complicated.
+There was a need for a library like this because Tensorflow itself is a very low-level and any implementation can become highly complicated.
 It requires writing a lot of boilerplate code.
 Reading other people's code was also complicated. _slim_ is a very clean and lightweight wrapper around Tensorflow with pretrained models.

-This post assumes a prior knowledge of Tensorflow and some small knowlege of Convolutional Neural Networks.
+This post assumes a prior knowledge of Tensorflow and Convolutional Neural Networks.
 Tensorflow has a nice tutorials on both of these.
 You can find them [here](https://www.tensorflow.org/versions/r0.9/tutorials/mnist/pros/index.html).

 The blog post is created using jupyter notebook.
 After each chunk of a code